eutampieri/progetto-reti/relazione.md

 		   {
 			   "name": "Alice",
 			   "score": 3,
-			   "is_me": true // Wether or not the current entry represent the score of the player using the connected client }
+			   "is_me": true // Whether or not the current entry represent the score of the player using the connected client }
 	   ]
    }